by Janis / 2 comments - Orginally published:31st May 2019

 The Alto Douro Wine Region was added to the UNESCO World Heritage list in 2001.

-Just a short hop from the centre of Lisbon is Belém and where you’ll find the Monastery of the Hieronymites and the Tower.
+Just a short hop from the centre of Lisbon is Belém where you’ll find the Monastery of the Hieronymites and the Tower.
 Oh, and also the Pastel de Nata (although not quite a UNESCO site, yet).
 The monastery and tower were added to the UNESCO World Heritage List in 1983.

 The historic Torre de Belém